KTStephano/peaches-bot.docs/docs.markdown

 Takes a list of arguments and converts them to a string, inserting a newline at the end.
 This is equivalent to Sprintln in other languages.

+### joinStr separator ...args

+Takes a list of arguments and a separator and returns a string where `separator` is inserted between each element in `...args`.
+If one of the arguments is an Array of strings, it will iterate over each string in the Array and insert the separator.

+### joinArray ...arrays

+Takes a list of Array and combines them into a single Array.
+This works by creating a new Array, then iterating over each element of each array in `arrays` and appending them to the new Array.

+### flatten array

+Takes an Array of Arrays and flattens it down to a single Array.
+This works by creating a new Array, iterating over each element of each Array in `array` and appending them to the new Array.

+### joinMap ...maps

+Takes a list of Maps and joins them into a single Map.
+This works by creating a new Map, iterating over each key/value pair in each of `maps` and inserting them into the new Map.

+### sanitize string elems (replaceWith)

+Sanitizes `string` by iterating over it and removing any occurrence of any string in `elems`.
+By default it will delete these occurrences completely, but it is possible to use the optional `replaceWith` argument to replace any occurrences of `elems` with `replaceWith`.

+**Examples**

+{% highlight golang %}
+{% raw %}
+// Deletes any occurrences of , or ! - result is "Hello world"
+{{sanitize "Hello, world!"
+(Array "," "!")}}
+// Replaces any occurrences of , or ! with ... - result is "Hello... world..."
+{{sanitize "Hello, world!"
+(Array "," "!") "..."}}
+// Result of split using "" as separator is equivalent to (Array "," "!" "?" "." "[" "]")
+{{sanitize "Hello, world!" (split ",!?.[]" "")}}
+{% endraw %}
+{% endhighlight %}

 ### lower string

 Takes a string and converts all characters to lowercase.